 - 4 tablespoons lemon juice (or 4 tsps lime juice or orange juice, refer notes)

-- ½ to 1 teaspoon cold pressed avocado oil (or coconut oil)
+- ½ to 1 teaspoon cold pressed avocado oil (or melted coconut oil or ghee)

 Turmeric shot with fresh root

 - Rinse fresh turmeric root under running water.
 Scrub it well with a brush to get rid of any mud deposits.
 Rinse well and peel it with a spoon or a butter knife.
 Slice the root.

-- Slice the root and add to a blender jar with ¼ cup water and black pepper corn.
+- Add to a blender jar with ¼ cup water and black pepper corn.
 Blend until smooth.

 - Place a fine mesh strainer over a bowl and strain the turmeric puree.
 OR You can also use a cheese cloth.
 Using a wooden spoon, extract the liquid to the bowl.
 You will see a lot of smooth turmeric makes through the strainer.
 Use the leftovers in the strainer in your curry, soups, smoothies etc.